 7 Garden Hacks for Pest Free Plants

-Also, consider sprinkling some small bits throughout your garden, and replenish the small bits as needed.
+Also, consider sprinkling some small bits throughout your garden, and replenishing the small bits as needed.
 Deer do not care for the smell of soap and should avoid the area.

 Natural Mosquito Repellent